Bambillion/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #2-groups:write a script that prints all the groups the current user
 # 3-new_owner:Write a script that changes the owner of the file hello to the user betty
 # 4-empty:write a script that creates an empty file called hello
+# 5-execute:write a script that adds execute permission to the owner of the file hello